TimJMartin/Magic-GDAL/1. Installation/README.md

 ##Windows Installation

-In the GDAL docs it recommends to use Conda to instal GDAL however one of the alternatives that is not listed is [GIS Internals](https://www.gisinternals.com/) which provide a number of options including MSI installers for Windows for both the stable and development release.
+In the GDAL docs it recommends to use Conda to install GDAL however one of the alternatives that is not listed is [GIS Internals](https://www.gisinternals.com/) which provide a number of options including MSI installers for Windows for both the stable and development release.

 For this workshop we will use stable version and this can be download using the following instructions